Langfuse v4: up to 165ร— faster ยท Read more

 How to check your SDK version:

-If you’re using a custom ingestion pipeline (not an SDK), you need to send data to the OTEL endpoint instead of the legacy ingestion endpoint.
-See OpenTelemetry integration for details on the endpoint format and authentication.
+If you're using a custom ingestion pipeline (not an SDK), you need to send data to the OTEL endpoint instead of the legacy ingestion endpoint.
+Follow the custom ingestion migration guide to convert legacy events and emit v4-ready observations.

 Trace-level attributes not propagated to observations

 When your evaluator uses trace-level filters like tags, userId, sessionId, or metadata, the evaluator checks these attributes on the observation itself, it does not look up the parent trace.
-If you only set these attributes on the trace (e.g., via update_current_trace()), the observations won’t have them, and the evaluator won’t match.
+If you only set these attributes on the trace (e.g., via update_current_trace() in Python SDK v3 / updateActiveTrace() in JS SDK v4 or earlier), the observations won't have them, and the evaluator won't match.

 Solution: Use propagate_attributes() (Python) or propagateAttributes() (JS/TS) to copy trace-level attributes to all observations created within a scope.